giobyte8/central/docs/docs.md

 # Indicates the type of action to the parser
 type: render_template

-# Path to the template definition
+# Path to the template definition (file:// is required)
-template: templates/docs.jinja
+template_path: file://relative/path/docs.jinja

-# Rendered template will be written to indicated path
+# Rendered template will be written to indicated path (file:// is required)
 # NOTE: File is overwritten if already exists
-output: config/rendered_docs.md
+output_path: file:///absolute/path/example/rendered_docs.md
 ```

 ### docker_ctr_start